 3. We put a practical plan in place and get it implemented

-Most businesses spend so much time trying to reach new customers, they forget about the ones who already said yes.
+Most businesses spend so much time trying to reach new customers through social media, they forget about the customers who have already said yes and are waiting to hear from them.

 HOW I HELP TURN CUSTOMERS INTO REPEAT SALES: